-Note that by equation (3), the set of beliefs for which $\kappa^{\dagger}(\pi) = 0$ is independent of the number of players and actually the same as for a single agent experimenting in isolation.
+Note that by equation (3), the set of beliefs for which $\kappa^{\dagger}(\pi) = 0$ is independent of the number of players.
 This is a stark manifestation of the incentive to free-ride on information generated by others.
 In the terminology coined by Bolton and Harris (1999), it means that there is no 'encouragement effect': the prospect of subsequent experimentation by other players provides a player no incentive to increase the current intensity of experimentation and thereby shorten the time at which the information generated by the other players arrives.
 Intuitively, this simply reflects our assumption that players do not discount future payoffs and hence are indifferent as to their timing.
-Formally, the absence of the encouragement effect is a consequence of the linearity of the infinitesimal generator of posterior beliefs in $k_0 + K$ : as the value of future experimentation by other players is captured by a player's equilibrium continuation values, yet best responses are independent of those continuation values, there is no channel for future experimentation by others to impact current actions.
+Formally, the absence of the encouragement effect is a consequence of the linearity of the infinitesimal generator of posterior beliefs in $k_0 + K$: as the value of future experimentation by other players is captured by a player's equilibrium continuation values, yet best responses are independent of those continuation values, there is no channel for future experimentation by others to impact current actions.